Pet Adoptions Are Soaring: Aging Adults Are Finding Pet Love

 Getting Involved: Fostering Pets Is A Short-Term Commitment with Long-Term Rewards

-Shelters across the country are at capacity and many cities do not offer long-term shelter care and rely on the help of volunteers to foster pets of all ages, sizes, and types.
-Traditional pet fostering probably comes to mind, caring for a litter of puppies, or taking in a stray cat for a few weeks, but there are pet fosterers who care for baby raccoons, squirrels, and rabbits.
-While the care for exotic animals or training to prepare them to go back into the wild requires some training, it is a wonderful way to give back when animals are abandoned by their mother, left by unkind individuals, or simply find themselves in the wrong place at the right time.
+Shelters across the country are at capacity, and many cities lack long-term shelter care for homeless pets.
+Volunteers are essential for fostering pets of all ages, sizes, and types.
+Traditional pet fostering includes caring for a litter of puppies or taking in a stray cat for a few weeks.
+Some fosterers also care for baby raccoons, squirrels, and rabbits in need of temporary homes.
+Exotic animal care or wildlife rehabilitation requires training but offers a rewarding way to give back.
+Many animals are abandoned, left behind, or simply end up in the wrong place at the wrong time.

 Education Through Books: Emotional Support and Service Dog Training